 Elyana Ren is a proud Hufflepuff and unquenchable bookworm.
 She grew up in the middle of the Pacific, but found herself after moving to the Pacific Northwest.
 Her work features the authentic experience of being disabled, neurodivergent, and queer.
 When she isn't writing, she uses the creative arts to empower others to trust and love their own voice.
 Elyana can be found on Twitter @aprismuncovered and on A Prism Uncovered.
 If she isn’t there, she is probably in the company of a few good books, her guide dog, and her collection of plushies.
 Actually, always check there first.

 Rachel is a writer and English MA student who lives in Texas with her husband and beloved fur-baby.
-She was diagnosed with autism at age 25 and has since then fallen in love with writing about the topic.
+She was diagnosed with autism at the age of 25 and has since then fallen in love with writing about the topic.
 She is a self-proclaimed cat lady and a passionate defender of the Oxford comma.
-Visit her at rachelannwrites.com.
+Read more of her autism-related content over at www.girlonthespectrum.blog.

 I make it my full-time job to improve my understanding of myself and others, question unchallenged perceptions of normality, and identify value in what I have to offer.
 I aim to promote harmony between us all, including nature, as I pursue autonomy and sustainability for myself.

 Shelly is a retired project manager and technical writer.
-She now writes about travel and autism awareness with published articles in Autism Parenting Magazine and other publications.
-Autistic herself, Shelly runs two small businesses: www.swagimports.com and www.remoteworkhelp.com.
+She now writes about travel and autism awareness with articles in Autism Parenting Magazine and other publications.
+Autistic herself, Shelly runs two small businesses: www.swagimports.com and www.sharemyniche.com.
 She has a passion for helping people discover and monetize their marketable talents, especially within the neurodivergent community.
 She has a tri-paw (three-legged Bengal cat) named Lagertha.
 Some of her special interests include unicorns, dragons, and wild cats.
-You can find Shelly's personal blog at www.aspiefreelancer.com.
+You can find Shelly's personal blog at www.shellywill.com.

 Tackling the myths and sharing the hacks